 Dogs rarely develop acute Salmonella infections although many have Salmonella organisms in their gut.
 These dogs are carriers who don’t become sick but can spread the germs to others.
 Dogs can pick up Salmonella from raw foods they’re fed, from a dead animals they find outside, and even from contaminated kibble and pet treats.
 However, there haven’t been any confirmed cases of human salmonella infection linked to dogs on a raw food diet.

 In the UK this isn’t an issue any more as Salmonella has been eliminated from the ‘lion branded’ egg supply.
 But in the USA it is a risk you need to decide on for yourself.
 Some people choose not to feed raw eggs, raw chicken and other raw products that could be contaminated with Salmonella, or other germs, to their dogs.
 Many others feed their dogs on an entirely raw diet every day – a diet that includes raw eggs.

 If you do feed raw eggs to dogs and you are not in a ‘safe egg’ zone such as the UK, then you need to take the same precautions as you would if you feed your dogs a raw meat diet.

-Make sure you wash your hands very thoroughly after handling the raw eggs, and don’t allow children to pet or play with a dog that has raw egg on his face and paws.
-And it goes without saying that you should pick up your dog’s poop and dispose of it safely – no matter what he is fed.
+Make sure you wash your hands very well after handling the raw eggs.
+Don’t allow children to pet or play with a dog that has raw egg on his face and paws.
+And it goes without saying that you should pick up your dog’s poop and dispose of it safely – no matter what he’s fed.